Economic Freedom of the World

-Economic Freedom of the World is an annual survey published by the Canadian think tank Fraser Institute.
+Economic Freedom of the World is an annual survey published by the Fraser Institute, a Canadian think tank.
 The survey attempts to measure the degree of economic freedom in the world's nations.
-It has been used in peer-reviewed studies some of which have found a range of beneficial effects of more economic freedom.
+It has been used in peer-reviewed studies, some of which have found a range of beneficial effects of more economic freedom.

 History

 One of the earliest measures of economic freedom was developed by Freedom House, which has done extensive work on the measurement of political and cultural freedom.
 This measure incorporated a range of indicators including freedom to establish a business and freedom of union organisation.